 "The number of times your app’s App Store page has been viewed on a device using iOS 8 and tvOS 9 or later."

-Starting in May, 2016, app developers and marketers will start to see app store impressions and product page views in the iTunes connect dashboard; the former will always be higher than the latter due to product page views being counted, by definition, as impressions.
+Starting in May, 2016, app developers and marketers will start to see impressions in iTunes Connect, as well as product page viewsi; the former will always be higher than the latter due to product page views being counted, by definition, as impressions.

 Additionally, here are some definitions of different important app analytics terms, per Apple's App Analytics documentation.